Poco X3 Pro Review

 Generally, I can somewhat recommend the X3P only if you're fine with Xiaomi's bootloader protocol & the reality of dynamic partitioned device hitting at full force (though there's a less convenient workaround).
 If you were to choose between the X3P & X3N, pick the former.
 However, I cannot ignore the elephant in the room on both - random hard-bricking.
 Be careful if you actually plan on getting it, & make sure you have a solution in case your X3P hard-bricks.

 And, as with the X3N, the X3P has 2 hardware variants : Global with NFC (vayu) & Indian without NFC (bhima).
-The Indian variant might be more prone to hard-bricking due to QC issues so I recommend avoiding it, especially since there's no added battery to replace the missing NFC, unlike the Indian X3.
+The Indian variant might be more prone to hard-bricking due to QC issues so I recommend avoiding it whenever possible, especially since there's no added battery to replace the missing NFC, unlike the Indian X3.

 Back to top